Mohammed-git65/Platform-Explorers-Cohort-1/microsoft365-administration/Configurations_use-case_1.md

 **Threat Explorer** analyzes phishing attempts and improves detection mechanisms.

 ### Step 1: Is to Configure Anti-Phishing Policies in Defender for Office 365
+To do that:
-- Go to Microsoft Defender Portal: https://security.microsoft.com
+- I went to Microsoft Defender Portal: https://security.microsoft.com
 - Sign in as a security administrator or Global administrator
 - Navigate to **Email & Collaboration** > **Policies & Rules** > **Threat Policies** > **Anti-Phishing**.
 - Define the policy name.
 In this case, I used **Fabrikam Anti-Phishing Policy**